Innate-Values-driven Reinforcement Learning based Cooperative Multi-Agent Cognitive Modeling: Introduction

 \section{Introduction}

-In natural systems, motivation is concerned explicitly with the activities of creatures that reflect the pursuit of a particular goal and form a meaningful unit of behavior in this function \cite{heckhausen2018motivation}.
+The study of motivation has been ongoing for years in natural intelligence systems, which have developed a broad spectrum of different theories \cite{heckhausen2018motivation}.
+From the individual perspective, an agent's intrinsic motivation falls in the category of cognitive motivation theories, including theories of the mind that tend to abstract ideas from the biological system of the behaving organism \cite{merrick2013novelty}.
+It is concerned explicitly with the activities of creatures that reflect the pursuit of a particular goal and form a meaningful unit of behavior in this function \cite{heckhausen2018motivation}.
 Furthermore, intrinsic motivations describe incentives relating to an activity itself, and these incentives residing in pursuing an activity are intrinsic.
-Intrinsic motivations deriving from an activity may be driven primarily by interest or activity-specific incentives, depending on whether the object of an activity or its performance provides the main incentive \cite{schiefele1996motivation}.
-They also fall in the category of cognitive motivation theories, which include theories of the mind that tend to be abstracted from the biological system of the behaving organism \cite{merrick2013novelty}.
+They derive from an activity driven primarily by interest or activity-specific incentives, depending on whether the object of an activity or its performance provides the main incentive \cite{schiefele1996motivation}.

-However, when we analyze natural agents, such as humans, they are usually combined motivation entities.
-They have biological motivations, including physiological, safety, and existence needs; social motivation, such as love and esteem needs; and cognitive motivation, like self-actualization or relatedness and growth needs \cite{merrick2009motivated}.
-The combined motivation theories include Maslow's Hierarchy of Needs \cite{maslow1958dynamic} and Alderfer's Existence Relatedness Growth (ERG) theory \cite{alderfer1972existence}.
-Fig. \ref{fig:overview} illustrates innate values (intrinsic motivations) models with three-level needs of different amounts.

-Many researchers regard motivated behavior as behavior that involves the assessment of the consequences of behavior through learned expectations, which makes motivation theories tend to be intimately linked to theories of learning and decision-making \cite{baldassarre2013intrinsically}.
-In particular, intrinsic motivation leads organisms to engage in exploration, play, strategies, and skills driven by expected rewards.
-The computational theory of reinforcement learning (RL) addresses how predictive values can be learned and used to direct behavior, making RL naturally relevant to studying motivation.

-In artificial intelligence, researchers propose various abstract computational structures to form the fundamental units of cognition and motivations, such as states, goals, actions, and strategies.
-For intrinsic motivation modeling, the approaches can be generally classified into three categories: prediction-based \cite{schmidhuber1991curious,schmidhuber2010formal}, novelty-based \cite{marsland2000real,merrick2009motivated}, and competence-based \cite{barto2004intrinsically,schembri2007evolution}.
-Furthermore, the concept of intrinsic motivation was introduced in machine learning and robotics to develop artificial systems learning diverse skills autonomously.
-The idea is that intelligent machines and robots could autonomously acquire skills and knowledge under the guidance of intrinsic motivations and later exploit such knowledge and skills to accomplish tasks more efficiently and faster than if they had to acquire them from scratch \cite{baldassarre2013intrinsically}.